haleybeav/React-Workshop/React-Workshop.md

 ### Section

 We finally create a table and display all of the sections available for that course.
 As you can see, data trickled all the way down from App.js to the deepest child component.
+This idea that data flows from the parent component to child is called unidirectional data flow.
+There are other data flow paradigms that React applications can follow like one-way data flow using state management containers like Redux.

 #### License